Training and Continuing Education

 BSAS sponsors trainings, conferences, forums, and other continuing education events through a contract with AdCare Educational Institute, Inc.

-These events are open to anyone working in substance abuse prevention, intervention, treatment and recovery support across the Commonwealth.
+These events are open to anyone working in substance use prevention, intervention, treatment and recovery support across the Commonwealth.
 You can check AdCare's training calendar to find upcoming events and register on line.

 The following organizations also contract with BSAS to provide trainings for the substance abuse providers in MA:

-- Health Imperatives (SPHERE): HIV/AIDS, Opioid Overdose Prevention, etc.
+- Center for Social Innovations - Praxis: HIV/AIDS, Opioid Overdose Prevention, etc.

-- Institute for Health and Recovery: Trauma Informed Care, Family Support, Nicotine Addiction, etc.
+- Institute for Health and Recovery (IHR): Tobacco, Parenting, Trauma-Informed Care, etc.

 - Massachusetts Council on Compulsive Gambling: Gambling Addiction